apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example returns `true` when a timestamp in the `__time` column from the `taxi-trips` datasource is in an one hour interval starting from `2013-08-01T08:00:00`.
+The following example returns `true` when a timestamp in the `__time` column of the `taxi-trips` datasource is within a hour interval starting from `2013-08-01T08:00:00`.

 ```sql
 SELECT